dataprogpy/dataprogpy.github.io/docs/modeling/modeling-without-target/dimensionality-reduction.md

 By using only the first few principal components (e.g., PC1 and PC2), we can often represent a significant portion of the original dataset's information in a much lower-dimensional space, making it easier to visualize and model.

-You're right to question that—your example is a perfect illustration of **clustering**, not dimensionality reduction.
-The goal you described is to find better *groups of observations* (market segments), which is what clustering algorithms like K-Means do.

-A better example for dimensionality reduction focuses on consolidating *features* into underlying concepts.

-***

 ### A Concrete Example for PCA and Latent Structure